About me, my girls, & the breed:

 We were both smitten and fell in love with her immediately.
 Lena has many typical Eurasier traits: she is calm, observant, sensitive, very very sweet, extremely intelligent, and quiet (rarely barks).
 She is also reserved with strangers but not aggressive or mean, she just wants to smell people before they pet her.
 She is cautious, and will look before she leaps.
 Photos below are Lena at 9 weeks, 4 months, and 9 years old.

 What sets me apart from other breeders is that I am a NR (natural rearing) breeder.
 Please read that section of my website for more information.
-I will also be following a program called “Puppy Culture.”
+Additionally, I am the only breeder to follow and be listed in a program called “Puppy Culture.”
 From early neurological stimulation, to emotional resiliency exercise, to leash walking, potty training, problem prevention, and more.
 You can read more about it by clicking on the “Puppy Culture” logo on the bottom of this page.
 It will take you to their website where you can read and watch videos about it.
 Amazing stuff!

 Besides my girls, my other passion is photography!
 I enjoy it immensely, and will of course provide beautiful photos of the puppies growing up.